Sahil170595/Sahil170595/README.md

 **AI Systems Engineer | LLM Architect | Mythmaker in Code**
 Building intelligent, modular systems at the intersection of language models, infrastructure, and UX.

+*Currently building the future of AI-powered streaming.
+Open to collaboration on real-time AI systems and streaming infrastructure.*

 ---

 ## 🎯 Flagship Project: Banterpacks